-General NOAA Operational Modeling Environment (GNOME) (more info) GNOME is the oil spill trajectory model used by NOAA's Office of Response and Restoration Emergency Response Division (ERD) responders during an oil spill.
+General NOAA Operational Modeling Environment (GNOME) ( This site may be offline. ) GNOME is the oil spill trajectory model used by NOAA's Office of Response and Restoration Emergency Response Division (ERD) responders during an oil spill.
 The program takes user input of information about a spill, along with a Location File containing prepackaged tide and current data for the region of interest (also available via this page), and generates an oil spill &amp;quot;movie&amp;quot; showing the predicted trajectory of the oil.
 This page provides information on downloading and using the GNOME software.

 Oil Spill Model (more info) This interactive flash model from the Living Ocean Society allows users to the explore hypothetical oil spills in the Hecate Straight off the northwest coast of Canada.
 The several scenarios include oil rig spills, spills from oil tankers, as well as accidents involving other vessels.
 Users can see how the seasonal winds and tides affect which areas are affected by a particular spill.